tnordquist/intergalactic-unknown/docs/index.md

 ## Intended users

-Its my goal to make my intended user base versatile in hopes I can reach a large market of users.
-Some people play games as a disconnect from their professional work and may not be interested in a challenge.
+It's my goal to make my intended user base versatile in hopes I can reach a large market of users.
+One user "The Busy Business Professional" will play games as a disconnect from their work and may not be interested in a challenge.
 This user will be happy with the content alone without intense decisionmaking.
-Other users may use a game to stimulate themselves mentally and require a challenge to find value in what they are doing.
+Other users, whom I will call "The Gaming Hobbyist" will use this game to stimulate themselves mentally and require a challenge to find value in what they are doing.
+Lastly, we have the "Sci-Fi Hobbyist", this person will share one of the two traits as the previous two individuals.
+They will also naturally be fans of the Sci-Fi Genre.

-> As a casual player, I want to access all the content of the game easily, so that I may decompress from my other projects.
+> As The Busy Business Professional, I want to access all the content of the game easily, so that I may decompress from my other projects.

-> As a competitive player, I want my access to the content limited unless I work within the intended constraints of the games design, so that I may find value in my time spent.
+> As The Gaming Hobbyist, I want my access to the content limited unless I work within the intended constraints of the games design, so that I may find value in my time spent.

+> As The Sci-Fi Hobbyist, I want access to quality Science Fiction material, so that I may occupy myself through abstract creativity.

 ## Functionality
 + Phased based gameplay - during each phase the user will need to make a structured series of decisions every time.
-+ Each phase will start with a resource loss.
-The parameters of the loss possibilities is relative to what was defined in previous phases.
+Each phase will start with a randomized resource loss that is visually prompted to the user, followed by asking them to confirm.
+The parameters of the resource loss possibilities is relative to what was defined in previous phases by the users decisioning.
++ Decisions made during each phase include but are not limited to: resources to purchase, charting next destination after assessing risk, allies to bring along / release, etc.
 + Random events may occur which can alter practically anything within reason.
 + Thematic elements include a story about reaching a destination.
 + Performance will be graded and measured, providing a leaderboard and encouraging replayability.